ellielinden/BigCats/README.md

 # BigCats
-This project contains scripts utilized for processing data and calculating statistics for the Big Cat Dashboard, developed by the Colorado Natural Heritage Program at Colorado State University alongside the International Big Cat Alliance.
+This project contains scripts utilized for processing data and calculating statistics for the Big Cat Dashboard, developed as a prototype by the Colorado Natural Heritage Program at Colorado State University alongside the International Big Cat Alliance.

 The scripts for the project include: